sergiodealencar/sergiodealencar/README.md

 # Sérgio de Alencar

-I am a Bioinformatics professional with solid experience using software in Linux environments.
-Currently deepening my knowledge in software testing through theoretical studies, courses, and hands-on projects to showcase and develop my skills.
+I am a Bioinformatics professional with solid experience using software in Linux environments, where I worked on improving and automating data analysis pipelines.
+This experience helped me develop strong problem-solving skills, attention to detail, and the ability to work with complex systems.
+I am also a QA Software Engineer, focused on ensuring software quality through both manual and automated testing, using the same care and precision I applied in scientific projects to deliver reliable and well-tested software.

 Bioinformatics Technical Skills:
 <p>🔸 Bash/Shell and Python scripting</p>